Categories

 Ayahuasca in Traditional and Shamanic Amazonian Societies

-Ayahuasca has been used for centuries, possibly millennia, by indigenous groups in the Upper Amazon basin and surrounding areas, including present day Brazil, Peru, Colombia, Ecuador, and parts of Bolivia.
-Different groups refer to it by various names, such as yagé (Colombia), hoasca, or caapi.
-Despite regional variations in the specific plants used and ritual practices, there are common themes in how ayahuasca is understood and utilized.
+Ayahuasca has been used for centuries, possibly millennia, by traditional and shamanic Amazonian societies, including several indigenous groups in the Upper Amazon basin and surrounding areas, including present-day Brazil, Peru, Colombia, Ecuador, and parts of Bolivia.
+Different groups refer to it by diverse names, such as yagé (Colombia), hoasca, or caapi.
+Despite regional variations in the specific plants used and ritual practices of the ritualistic ceremony, there are common themes in how ayahuasca is understood and utilized.

 Sacred and Ritualistic Contexts